SaiKrishnaMohan7/Notes/Security/Notes.md

  ```

 - Clickjacking is posible when websites can be framed, ie iframe
-- Frame busting sciprts are employed by browsers to make sure not websites are embedded in another website are not invisible and make them unclickable
+- Frame busting sciprts are employed by browsers to make sure no websites are embedded in another website are not invisible and make them unclickable
-  - check and enforce that the current application window is the main or top window,
+  - check and enforce that the current application window is the main or top window
-  - make all frames visible,
+  - make all frames visible
   - prevent clicking on invisible frames
   - intercept and flag potential clickjacking attacks to the user
 - To workaround this, iframe `sandbox` attr can be set `allow-forms` or `allow-scripts` values and the `allow-top-navigation` value is omitted then the frame buster script can be neutralized as the iframe cannot check whether or not it is the top window